Tripadvisor Warning for Thai Hotel That Sued Guest Over Bad Review

 The Tripadvisor message added to the Sea View on Wednesday warns would-be guests of what happened to Barnes.

-“The hotel may have been exercising its legal rights under local law, however, it is our role to inform you so you may take this into consideration when researching your travel plans,” the warning reads.
+“The hotel may have been exercising its legal rights under local law, however, it is our role to inform you so you may take this into consideration when researching your travel plans,” the warning states.

 Tripadvisor said it had taken the “extraordinary action” of posting a warning on the hotel’s listing so other travelers were aware of the incident.